The 4-Week Feeding Your Vegetarian Daughter Boot Camp is ready to go and you don’t want to miss out!

 With school winding down it is time to start getting ready for summer camp.
 I am airing out duffel and sleeping bags, washing towels and sheets and printing off packing lists.
 Does your daughter go to sleep-away camp?
 If so, you might be concerned that she won’t be able to follow a healthy vegetarian diet while she is away from home.
 I know I was worried when my daughter went away for the first time.

-Mornings can be a crazy time with getting everyone up, fed and out the door on time.
-Smoothies are a great way to ensure everyone leaves the house with a healthy start to their day.
-Whether it be a picky eater, a vegetarian/vegan or anyone else with dietary restrictions, everyone loves smoothies.
+Mornings can be a crazy time with getting everyone up, fed and out the door on time so smoothies are a great way to ensure everyone leaves the house with a healthy start to their day.
+Whether it be a picky eater, a vegetarian/vegan or anyone else with dietary restrictions, everyone can drink a smoothie.

 When my daughter decided to become a vegetarian, I used our morning smoothie to get her to consume as many nutrients possible before she left for school.
-I tried to make it prior to her getting out of bed so she wouldn’t see what I was putting in it.
+I’d get up a little early so I could make it prior to her getting out of bed so she wouldn’t see what I was putting in it.
 Though it didn’t quite matter as she managed to pick out all the tiny green pieces anyway.
 We experimented with a lot of different fruits, some veggies/herbs, fish oil, hemp seeds, chia seeds… you name it, I added it to our smoothies.
 Did she drink them?
 Sometimes yes, sometimes no.

 Here are a few tips to get the most out of your morning smoothie.
 Give them a try and you won’t have to worry about your kids leaving the house hungry and malnourished in the morning: